How to Increase Explosive Power for Boxing and MMA

 Wrong in many ways.

 Right now, there are fighters all across the boxing and UFC world working to increase their explosive power for their respective sports.
 And these guys are going to have extra firepower when they get into the ring or cage compared to their competition.
+They’re going to have that extra knockout power, more aggression behind their takedowns, they’ll have man strength.

 Do you want a competitive edge like that?